fynal-ai/apm/apm-nodejs/README.md

 Upgrade Node.Js to >= 18.0.0

-### apm --help is Atom Package Manage but Agent Package Manage
+### apm --help is Atom Package Manage but not Agent Package Manage

 1. which apm
 2. mv <path/to/apm> <path/to/apm2>